LeonSchiffer/MatatInterviewTest/README.md

 It is recommended that you use Docker for best compatibility

+## Production
+- The follwing project is hosted in https://matat.grgbishal.com
+- It has its **_APP_ENV_** set to **_testing_** (So the scheduler runs every minute, further more explanation in the documentation below)
+- The swagger API documentation is hosted here: https://leonschiffer.github.io/MatatInterviewTestSwagger

 ## Setting up
 - cp .env.example .env
 - composer install